 - Phasers and disruptors in Star Trek.

-- The tie-in Star Fleet Technical Manual actually features a weapon called a 'ray gun', although this is actually a mislabelled prop used in the show as a signal beacon.
+- The tie-in Star Fleet Technical Manual actually features a weapon called a 'ray gun', although this is actually a mislabeled prop used in the show as a signal beacon.

 - The Captain Proton holodeck program in Star Trek: Voyager has your typical black-and-white Zeerust look, including ray guns and Dr. Chaotica's Death Ray.
 When Paris is coaching Janeway on how to act inside the program, he reminds her to use the term "ray gun" instead of "phaser".

-- The laser gun stolen by the crew of Serenity in the Firefly episode "Trash".
+- The "Lassiter," a laser gun stolen by the crew of Serenity in the Firefly episode "Trash".

 - The overabundance of "ray guns" of similarly-cheesy design in scifi is lampshaded on Doctor Who, when the Doctor is shown a bunch of unidentified alien devices suspected, largely on the basis of shape, of being weapons.
 As he searches for something that might actually hurt the Monster of the Week, he tosses aside the rejects, reciting: